-THET 425 Acting IV, Advanced Scene Study (3) Two hours of lecture and two hours of laboratory per week.
-Prerequisites: THET 420, and by audition, and permission of department.
-Course seeks to bring together the work of previous performance courses and help the student discover a personal process in creating character in various genre of plays.
+THET 425 Acting V: Advanced Scene Study (3) Two hours of lecture and two hours of laboratory per week.
+Prerequisites: THET325, an audition, and permission of department.
+The work of previous courses is brought together to assist students in discovering a personal process in creating characters in various genres of plays.

 THET 429 Actor's Studio (1-3) Prerequisite: permission of department.
 Repeatable to 6 credits.
 Participation in dramatic roles executed under faculty supervision in the department's productions.
-Eligible students must make commitments and plan performances with course instructor during pre-registration.
+Eligible students must make commitments and plan performances with course instructor during preregistration.

-THET 430 Play Directing II (3) Prerequisite: THET 330 or permission of department.
+THET 430 Play Directing II (3) Prerequisite: THET330 or permission of department.
 Discussion of the preparation procedures and rehearsal practices necessary for the presentation of a variety of theatrical styles and forms.
 Emphasis on understanding the relationship between the director, the actor, the script and the audience.
 A series of student directed scenes supplemented by attendance at theatre productions.

 THET 441 Screenwriting for TV and Film II (3) One hour of lecture and three hours of discussion/recitation per week.
-Prerequisite: THET 341.
-Not open to students who have completed RTVF 427/627 or THET 427/627.
+Prerequisite: THET341.
+Not open to students who have completed THET427 and THET627.
 Advanced workshop and seminar for students completing feature length screenplays started in Screenwriting I.